 Council Member Brian Johsz

 Brian Johsz was appointed to the Chino Hills City Council on August 14, 2017.
-After fulfilling his appointed term, he was elected to a four-year term on the City Council in November of 2018.
+After fulfilling his appointed term, he was elected to a four-year term on the City Council in November of 2018, and again in 2022.
 He served his first term as Mayor in 2021.